swimmio/demo-sentry/.swm/frontend-structure.c1t7o.sw.md

 # Components

-We use components for UI that are designed to be highly reusable.
+We use UI components that are designed to be highly reusable.

 ## `📄 static/app/components`